shnarazk/mios/README.md

-# mios -- Minisat-based Implementation and Optimization Study
+# Mios -- Minisat-based Implementation and Optimization Study
 ----

-`mios` is yet another minisat-based SAT solver implementation in Haskell, as a part of my research theme.
+`Mios` is yet another minisat-based SAT solver implementation in Haskell, as a part of my research theme.

 ### > Features